ChristopherSchubert/friendly_numbers/README.md

-# friendly_numers
+# friendly_numbers
-An algorithm to identify friendly numbers
+An algorithm to identify friendly numbers and track algorithm performance as iterations an collection sizes grow.